Kandarp05/my-ctf-questions/ramen-lockdown/README.md

 7cfefd6a 4aedd214 970c7187
 ```

-Horray!
+Hurray!
 We got the internal keys `7cfefd6a 4aedd214 970c7187`

 Now we use `bkcrack -C recipe.zip -k 7cfefd6a 4aedd214 970c7187 -D unprotected.zip` (this will make a clone of original zip without password)

 Now unzip the new zip `unzip unprotected.zip`
-Open secret_recipe.png in any image_viewer to get the flag.
+Open secret_recipe.png in any image viewer to get the flag.